WithoutTheDot/Polaris/pol/README.md

-# myl README
+# pol README

-This is the README for your extension "myl".
+This is the README for your extension "pol".
 After writing up a brief description, we recommend including the following sections.

 ## Features